 But, was it a dream?
 In Season Five's "Homer Loves Flanders" (episode 16), Homer prays to God to bring him football tickets he wants, and moments later, Flanders shows up at his doorstep with them.
 Either God has a clear case of favoritism, or he's doing his fellow divine being a solid.

 Homer Has Survived Things No Normal Human Should

 Speaking of certain death, The Simpsons is a show in which characters die permanently.
 Maude Flanders is perhaps the most famous example of this.
 Homer, on the other hand, seems un-killable.
 He's had multiple strokes, heart attacks, and suffered horrific physical injuries.

 In Season Two Episode 8, "Bart The Daredevil," Homer plummeted off a cliff twice, a fall that should have killed him, or at least caused severe paralysis.
 He's also been exposed far too many times to radiation at the Power Plant to have never suffered from it.
 Is he just Springfield's answer to Deadpool, or an invulnerable, higher being?
 Is there really a difference??

 Homer Doesn't Die, Even After God Tells Him He Will

-Except that we already know death is a real and (usually) permanent thing in The Simpsons.
+This could be construed as a throwaway joke in a serialized show in which things reset at the end of each episode, except that it can't because we already know death is a real and (usually) permanent thing in The Simpsons.
 Characters like Asa Phillips, Maude Flanders, and many, many Snowballs are just a few confirmed deaths throughout its history.
 By defying cosmic ordinances, Homer lives on.